oliverproud/PyTorch-Sentiment-Analysis-deployed-with-Flask/README.md

 pip3 install -r requirements.txt
 ```

+### Deploying to Google Cloud Run
+Please see this [quick start guide](https://cloud.google.com/run/docs/quickstarts/build-and-deploy#python) from Google on how to deploy to Google Cloud Run.

+If you follow just part one and create the project, then navigate to the Cloud Run console and find the button named `SET UP CONTINUOUS DEPLOYMENT` and from there you will be able to deploy directly from your GitHub repo using the Dockerfile.

+Alternatively just follow the entire quick start guide.

 ### Contact

 If you have any questions, feedback or problems of any kind, get in touch by messaging me on [Twitter - @oliverwproud](https://twitter.com/oliverwproud) or by submitting an issue.